Orangutan: Tool use and culture

-Tool use in orangutans was observed by primatologist Birutė Galdikas in ex-captive populations.
+Tool use in orangutans was observed by primatologist Biruté Galdikas in ex-captive populations.
 Orangutans in Suaq Balimbing were recorded to develop a tool kit for use in foraging which consisted of both insect-extraction sticks for use in the hollows of trees and seed-extraction sticks for harvesting seeds from hard-husked fruit.
 The orangutans adjusted their tools according to the task at hand, and preference was given to oral tool use.
 This preference was also found in an experimental study of captive orangutans.
-Orangutans have been observed to use sticks to poke at catfish with sticks, causing them to leap out of the water so ape can grab them.
+Orangutans have been observed to use sticks to poke at catfish, causing them to leap out of the water so the orangutan can grab them.
 Orangutan have also been documented to keep tools for later.
-When building a nest, orangutans appear to able to determine which branches would better support their body weight.
+When building a nest, orangutans appear to be able to determine which branches would better support their body weight.

 Primatologist Carel P. van Schaik and biological anthropologist Cheryl D. Knott further investigated tool use in different wild orangutan populations.
 They compared geographic variations in tool use related to the processing of Neesia fruit.
 The orangutans of Suaq Balimbing were found to be avid users of insect and seed-extraction tools when compared to other wild orangutans.
 The scientists suggested these differences are cultural as they do not correlate with habitat.
 The orangutans at Suaq Balimbing are closely spaced and relatively tolerant of each other; this creates favourable conditions for the spreading of new behaviours.
 Further evidence that highly social orangutans are more likely to exhibit cultural behaviours came from a study of leaf-carrying behaviours of formerly captive orangutans that were being rehabilitated on the island of Kaja in Borneo.

 Wild orangutans in Tuanan, Borneo, were reported to use tools in acoustic communication.
 They use leaves to amplify the kiss squeak sounds they produce.
 The apes may employ this method of amplification to deceive the listener into believing they are larger animals.
 In 2003, researchers from six different orangutan field sites who used the same behavioural coding scheme compared the behaviours of the animals from each site.
 They found each orangutan population used different tools.
 The evidence suggested the differences were cultural: first, the extent of the differences increased with distance, suggesting cultural diffusion was occurring, and second, the size of the orangutans' cultural repertoire increased according to the amount of social contact present within the group.
 Social contact facilitates cultural transmission.

+During a field observation in 2022, a male Sumatran orangutan, known to researchers as Rakus, chewed Fibraurea tinctoria vine leaves and applied the mashed plant material to an open wound on his face.
+According to primatologists who had been observing Rakus at a nature preserve, "Five days later the facial wound was closed, while within a few weeks it had healed, leaving only a small scar".